harsh242bu/harsh242bu/README.md

 </p>

 # 💫 About Me:
 A proactive individual with a solid foundation in Programming, Computer Vision, and Machine Learning, I am passionate about tackling challenging problems and driving impactful solutions.
 Coming from a strong multi-disciplinary perspective attributable to my undergraduate in materials science, finance acumen & research in Computer Vision.
-Recently graduets from a Masters in Computer Science at Boston University with a perfect GPA.
+Recently graduated from a Masters in Computer Science at Boston University with a perfect GPA.
 I am eager to apply my knowledge in Machine Learning and Computer Vision to contribute meaningfully to innovative projects and teams.<br><br>Seeking challenging roles in Machine Learning and Computer Vision.

 ## 🌐 Socials: